HTTP Server CLI — Request

 ### Standalone Validation

-Run validation directly on any associative array — useful in CLI scripts, jobs, or when you need access to the validation result inside a handler:
+Run validation directly on any associative array — useful when you need access to the validation result inside a handler:

 ```php